-The Corporate Leadership Team will ensure that the Corporate Governance Code is reviewed regularly to reflect ongoing developments and planned improvements to the governance framework; and authorise any amendments.
+The Corporate Leadership Team will ensure that the Corporate Governance Code is reviewed regularly to reflect ongoing developments and planned improvements to the governance framework; and agree any amendments.
+The Code will be approved by the Accounts and Audit Committee.
 Significant changes will be referred to the Council's Executive for approval.